evedour/evedour/README.md

 🐱‍💻 I'm a computer engineer and technology buff with two years of professional experience as a full-stack developer.

 🤖 Equipped with academic expertise in machine learning and hyper-parameter optimization, and driven by a passion for AI-powered solutions.
-(You can see my thesis [here!](https://nemertes.library.upatras.gr/items/23e16095-3328-4232-ba0b-a802bb3f4ac6))
+(You can read my thesis [here!](https://nemertes.library.upatras.gr/items/23e16095-3328-4232-ba0b-a802bb3f4ac6))

 - 💻 I'm currently working on a Parking application
 - 🌱 I'm currently developing a RAG application in my free time